 Figure 1.
 Monthly average Severity Rating for: current (left), last year (middle), & 2004/05 Neutral year followed by a weak El Niño (right).
 EXPECTED CLIMATE OUTLOOK:

 The ENSO (El Niño - Southern Oscillation) currently remains neutral in the tropics.
 However, the ENSO Outlook has changed from WATCH to El Niño ALERT, indicating that all the typical precursors for this event are in place, and that there is a good chance for this event to form.

-International climate models indicate that the tropical Pacific will transition towards El Niño over the next threemonth period (an 88% chance over November 2018 January 2019).
+International climate models indicate that the tropical Pacific will transition towards El Niño over the next threemonth period (an 88% chance over November 2018 - January 2019).
 The probability of El Niño conditions remains high throughout autumn (March - May 2019).
 Some long-range models are also forecasting the possibility for El Niño to continue into winter, and even potentially next fire season.
 This event is known as a "protracted El Niño".
 This El Niño event is likely to be weak, and the impacts on New Zealand's weather may not run true to a typical El Niño climate pattern.
 It is not expected to be of a similar intensity to what was experienced during 2015-16, 1997-98 or 1982-83, and therefore different impacts are expected.
 This means we will likely see deviations from the typical south westerly air flow patterns typically experienced during traditional El Niño events.
 But ENSO is just one of several climate drivers that can influence New Zealand's rainfall and temperature patterns.
 November marks the start for the tropical cyclone season (November 2018 to April 2019), and NIWA's outlook indicates the risk for New Zealand to be near normal.
 This means at least one ex-tropical cyclone passes within 550 km of New Zealand each year.
 Last year New Zealand experienced three.
 Significant rainfall, damaging winds, and coastal damage can occur during these events, and reducing fire risk in affected areas.
 A protracted El Niño event is likely to have an impact on delaying the tropical cyclone season.

-This month: November 2018

-Weather is expected to be volatile during spring, and the coming month is no exception.
-November will have a cold and wet start early in the month.
-Cooler south-westerlies and areas of low pressure are forecast, bringing above average rainfall to southwestern parts.
-This is followed by high pressure building over the North Island, and milder north-westerlies leading to drier than average conditions for week two.
-This warm spell for most will follow into the second half of the month due to a settled Southern Ocean with occasional Tasman Lows affecting the North Island.
+This month: November 2018 Weather is expected to be volatile during spring, and the coming month is no exception.
+November will likely experience week-to-week variations.
+It will have a cold and wet start early in the month, with cooler southwesterlies and areas of low pressure forecast, bringing above average rainfall to southwestern parts.
+This is followed by high pressure building over the North Island, resulting in west to northwest flows for the South Island, and wet conditions for the western and lower South.
+A warm spell will follow for most in the second week of the month due to a settled Southern Ocean with occasional Tasman Lows affecting the South Island.
 After this warmer spell, the second half of the month then looks very changeable.
 It is expected that sea surface temperatures (SSTs) will continue to warm over November, which will have an impact on December's air temperatures (likely to keep them warm).